-Longevity – If properly primed, painted, sealed or varnished to protect your wood sign Medium Density Overlay (MDO) can last to over an estimated 10 years or longer if indoors.
+Longevity – If properly primed, painted, sealed, or varnished to protect your wood sign Medium Density Overlay (MDO) can last over an estimated 10 years or longer if indoors.

 Waterproof – Medium Density Overlay (MDO) is specifically designed to withstand weather unlike pine it was created to supply outdoor sign makers and concrete formwork industries.

-Cost – The cost of Medium Density Overlay (MDO) is typcial of most plywoods.
-During my research in the United States the typical cost Medium Density Overlay (MDO) is $36.00 for a 4’x8′ sheet.
+Cost – The cost of Medium Density Overlay (MDO) is typical of most plywoods.
+During my research in the United States, the typical cost of Medium Density Overlay (MDO) is $36.00 for a 4’x8′ sheet.
 Keep in mind you will be able to use this sheet for multiple signs and the cost per sign will justify the cost of the 4’x8′ sheet.

 If you would like to see what products I’m using and purchase you can see my recommended products here – “Recommended Products“

 Best Wood For Wood Sign Pros And Cons

 We have been through a lot of details regarding the best wood for wood signs.
 Let’s look at the pros and cons so you can make the best decision for your wood sign project.